 What follows is a refutation of the claims made by those ministers with regard to the tax havens that they represent.
-We provide evidence, drawn from Jersey, that far from being compliant with the requirements of international taxation and other regulatory authorities to prevent the abuse of their territories for the purposes of tax evasion and other criminal activities they are in fact actively promulgating innovations that facilitate those activities.
+It provides evidence, drawn from Jersey, that suggests that this Island is not, as it claims, compliant with the requirements of international taxation agencies and other regulatory authorities to prevent the abuse of its territory for the purposes of tax evasion and other criminal activities but is instead actively promoting innovations that facilitate those activities.
+In so doing I seek to offer evidence of just how tax havens are being used as part of the corruption network at this time.

-The claims Jersey has made to your committee
+The claims Jersey has made

-In his written submission to your Committee Hearing entitled "Offshore Tax Evasion: Stashing Cash Overseas" on May 3, 2007 Senator Frank Walker, Chief Minister of Jersey said:
+In his written submission to the Senate Committee Hearing 3 Senator Frank Walker, Chief Minister of Jersey said 5 :